 - P.E. days will be on a Tuesday and Wednesday.
 Please come to school in your PE kit.
 We will be participating in PE outdoors whenever possible, so please make sure you have warm suitable clothing - jogging trousers, hoody, waterproof jacket, trainers.

 - Spelling Log (make sure you have practised any words you have logged and understand what they mean).

-Maths homework will be handed out each week on a Friday to be returned on the following Wednesday.
+Homework will be given out on a Friday every week and will need to be returned by the following Wednesday.